dnschneid/crouton/README.md

 is as simple as possible by design.

-If you're just here to use crouton, pop open a shell (Ctrl+Alt+T, type shell and hit enter), grab the latest release and make the installer executable with <br>
+If you're just here to use crouton, pop open a shell (Ctrl+Alt+T, type shell and hit enter), grab the latest release and make the installer executable with: <br>
 `sudo sh -c 'curl -L https://goo.gl/fd3zc -o /usr/local/bin/crouton && chmod +x /usr/local/bin/crouton'`,
 then launch it with `sudo crouton` to see the help text.
 See the "examples" section for some usage examples.